mohamadmoselhy/DEPI_DataScience_GraduationProject/README.md

 ## 🏆 Best Model

 After comparing all models based on the above metrics, the notebook highlights the most effective model for predicting churn.
+XGboost.

 ## 📬 Contact